Energy Capital Partners: Acquisitions

 In 2007, ECP acquired a small stake in Energy Future Holdings as part of an investor consortium buyout led by Kohlberg Kravis Roberts and TPG Inc. for $44 billion.
 As of December 2022, it remained the largest leveraged buyout in history.

 In 2016, ECP invested in Sunnova Energy Corp.

 In August 2017, ECP led an investor consortium that included Access Industries and CPP Investment Board to acquire Calpine and take it private for $5.6 billion.
 In January 2025, ECP announced the sale of Calpine to Constellation Energy for $26.6 billion, the largest private equity exit in the power and utility sector in two decades.
+In 2026, the sale was completed thereby forming the largest electricity generator in the U.S.

 In 2022, ECP bought the UK waste management firm Biffa for $1.4 billion.
 The transaction was completed in January 2023 and Biffa was delisted from the London Stock Exchange.

 In January 2023, it was reported that ECP was working with Sumitomo Mitsui Trust Bank to establish a Japan decarbonization fund.

 In May 2024, ECP finalized the acquisition of Atlantica Sustainable Infrastructure, which owns renewable energy projects worldwide.
 The $2.56 billion transaction helped Algonquin Power and Utilities reduce debt and revamp its capital structure.

 In December 2024, Orsted divested its 50% equity stake in three US projects to ECP.

 ECP sold Liberty Tire Recycling, a company they had acquired in 2021, to I Squared Capital for $1.5 billion in October 2025.

+In 2025, ECP sold Symmetry Energy Solutions, the gas retail platform with commercial, industrial, and residential customers, to NextEra Energy.

+At the beginning of 2026, ECP announced the sale of three power plants totaling 2.6 GW of natural gas generation capacity to Talen Energy.